 A Beginner’s Guide to Installing Software in Ubuntu with APT

-Managing Packages With apt-get
+Managing Packages with apt-get

 sudo apt-get update